aiven/aiven-docs/docs/products/dragonfly/howto/migrate-aiven-caching-df-console.md

 Before starting the migration:

-- A target Aiven for Dragonfly service set up and ready.
+- Confirm a target Aiven for Dragonfly service set up and ready.
 For more information, see [Get started with Aiven for Dragonfly®](/docs/products/dragonfly/get-started).
 - Confirm that your Aiven for Caching or Aiven for Valkey service is accessible over the Internet.
 For more information, see